 What is this program?

 The University of Florida’s MS in gerontology addresses the need for skilled professionals to care for the growing population of the elderly.
-This unique program offers students three specialty tracks in geriatric care management, gero nursing, and geropsychology to help them pursue careers they are passionate about.
+This unique program offers students two specialty tracks in geriatric care management and geropsychology to help them pursue careers they are passionate about.

 Why this gerontology program?